Joseph Schlitz

-Early life
+Biography

-Joseph Schlitz was born on May 15, 1831 in Mainz, Hesse-Darmstadt.
-He emigrated to the U.S. in 1850.
+Joseph Schlitz was born on May 15, 1831, in Mainz, Hesse-Darmstadt.
+He immigrated to the U.S. in 1850.

-Career

 In 1856, he assumed management of the Krug Brewery in Milwaukee, Wisconsin.
-In 1858 when he married Krug's widow, he changed the name of the company to the Joseph Schlitz Brewing Company.
+In 1858, when he married George August Krug's widow, Anna Maria Krug, he changed the name of the company to the Joseph Schlitz Brewing Company.
 He became more successful after the Great Chicago Fire of 1871.
 Many of Chicago's breweries that had burned never reopened.
 Schlitz established a distribution point there and acquired a large part of the Chicago market.

-Death

-Schlitz perished with 340 others in the wreck of the SS Schiller in thick fog off the Isles of Scilly on May 7, 1875.
-The islands lie 26 miles west of Cornwall, England.
-Schlitz was returning via New York and Hamburg, visiting Germany.
-His body was never recovered.
-He was 43 years old.
-A cenotaph at Forest Home Cemetery, Milwaukee honors him.

-Personal life

 Schlitz was a Freemason and was affiliated with Aurora Lodge No. 30.

+Schlitz perished with 334 others in the wreck of the SS Schiller in thick fog off the Isles of Scilly on May 7, 1875.
+The islands lie 26 mile west of Cornwall, England.
+He was returning via New York City and Hamburg, visiting Germany.
+Aged 43, his body was never recovered.
+A cenotaph at Forest Home Cemetery in Milwaukee honors him.